Teyras/MT/text/chapters/110_analysis.md

 we will experiment with setting the NUMA affinity without an explicit CPU affinity (i.e., restricting a process to a memory node and not to a CPU).

-### Types and Levels of System Load
+### Execution Setups

 There are multiple ways of simulating measurements on a machine where other processes are running.
-First, we can run multiple instances of the measurements of the same workload in parallel.
+First, we can run multiple instances of the measurements of the same exercise type in parallel.
 While it might seem like an artificial situation, it is actually a likely scenario -- it often happens that multiple students start submitting solutions to the same assignment at the same time (for example when the deadline is close).
-This setup is called `parallel-homogenous` in plots and measurement scripts.
+This execution setup type is called `parallel-homogeneous` in plots and measurement scripts.

 Second, we can use a tool that generates system load with configurable characteristics.
-Such experiment does not imitate real traffic as well as the `parallel-homogenous` variant, but the results might prove easier to interpret and reproduce.
+Such experiment does not imitate real traffic as well as the `parallel-homogeneous` variant, but the results might prove easier to interpret and reproduce.
 Moreover, the ability to configure the characteristics of the system load could help identify which kind of system load influences the measurement stability the most.

-To create this kind of synthetic system loads, we will use the `stress-ng`[@StressNG] utility, and along with that, we will run measurements of a single workload.
+To implement this type of execution setups, we will use the `stress-ng`[@StressNG] utility, and along with that, we will run measurements of a single exercise type.
 In plots and measurement scripts, the names of these setups start with `parallel-synth`.

-In order to examine the behavior of the system under varying levels of load, we will repeat the measurements with different amounts of workers running in parallel.
+In order to examine the behavior of the system under varying levels of system load, we will repeat the measurements with different amounts of workers running in parallel.
 The amounts of workers shall be chosen with regard to the topology of CPU cores so that they exercise all variants of cache utilization.
-For example, on a system with two dual-core CPUs with hyperthreading, we will want to run:
+For example, on a system with two dual-core CPUs where each physical core has two logical cores, we will want to run:

 1) a single process,
 2) two processes (each uses one CPU cache),
 3) four processes (one per physical core, two pairs of processes will share the last level cache) and
-4) eight processes (one process per logical core, i.e., exploiting hyperthreading).
+4) eight processes (one process per logical core, i.e., exploiting the logical cores).

 Launching more processes than there are logical cores might be an interesting experiment.
 Sadly, there is little value in it in for our research, because all